sisinflab-swot/cowl/docs/about/index.rst

 Motivation
 ==========

 Access to OWL 2 ontologies is currently limited to platforms supporting Java (via the `OWL API`_) or Python (through OWLReady_). owl-cpp_ also exists for other platforms, though it deserializes ontologies into RDF triples rather than OWL axioms and constructs.

 Cowl aims to bring OWL support to most remaining platforms.
 In fact, it abides to some key principles which make it very portable:

-- It is written in **standard C11** with no compiler-specific extensions and no platform-specific API calls.
+- It is written in **standard C11** with no compiler- or platform-specific API calls.
-- It is mostly **self-contained**, with no runtime dependencies other than `uLib`_.
+- It is **self-contained**, with no runtime dependencies other than `uLib`_.
 - It goes to great lengths to have a **tiny memory footprint** while being **very fast**, meaning it can run even on the most resource-constrained devices.